-Athlete’s foot, also known as Tinea Pedis is a skin infection which is commonly thought to occur amongst athletes and those who wear trainers and other non-breathable footwear.
+Athlete’s foot, also known as Tinea Pedis is a skin infection that is commonly thought to occur amongst athletes and those who wear trainers and other non-breathable footwear.
 It is caused by a fungus that grows in warm, moist environments, just like a sweaty trainer!

 Athlete’s foot symptoms

 - Symptoms include varying degrees of itching or burning on the skin of the foot.
 Signs of athlete’s foot often include peeling or flaking skin.